sasindudilshanranwadana/SynerX/backend/documentation/VIDEO_SETUP_GUIDE.md

 3. Run the notebook
 4. Click on your video frame to mark zone corners
 5. Press 'q' to quit and get coordinates
-6. Copy the printed coordinates to your config
+6. Copy the printed coordinates to your `.env` file in comma-separated format: `x1,y1,x2,y2,x3,y3,x4,y4`

 #### Method 2: Online Coordinate Tools
 1. Go to [Image Coordinate Picker](https://www.image-map.net/) or [Coordinate Picker](https://www.coordinatepicker.com/)